-"The King from across the sea wanted us to swear fidelity to him and our King told him no, and we went to war and lost," Elan answered.
-"He had no right to ask that and those weren't their lands.
-For some reason they thought they were better than we were and they had no respect for us.
-They killed our King and the entire Royal Family, down to the last Lord and Lady, including all the children, and burned all their castles to the ground.
-Before we were exiled to the Northern Waste, Ana told the King from across the sea: You have invaded our lands and killed our King and his family and two of our sons – and so shall your sons perish also.
-Our people will prosper and grow mighty and strong, and your people will dwindle to nothing, and you nor they shall find peace in these lands, and all you build shall come to ruin...and we will one day take from you the same way you took from us."
+"The King from across the sea wanted our people to swear fidelity to him and our King told him no. We went to war and lost," Elan answered.
+"He had no right to ask that of us and those weren't their lands.
+They killed our King and his entire family, including the children and burned their castles to the ground.
+Before the Númenóreans exiled our people to the Northern Waste, Ana told the King from across the sea: You have invaded our lands and killed our King and his family and two of our sons – and so shall your sons perish also.
+Our people will prosper and grow mighty and strong and your people will dwindle to nothing, and you nor they shall find peace in these lands and all you build shall come to ruin.

 "The Númenóreans exiled your people to the Northern Waste?"
 Amrothos asked surprised.

-"Yes they did, and our ancestors tamed those lands," Elan answered.
+"Yes, your Highness and our ancestors tamed those lands and made it bloom," Elan answered.

 "I thought the Númenóreans were the best of men," Legolas said.

 "I see you don't know the history of the Númenóreans, Prince Legolas," Amie replied.
 "Long before the Númenóreans came to Middle-Earth to live they completely destroyed Enedwaith, South of Arnor.
 The people who lived in Enedwaith went to war with the Númenóreans because they were destroying their homes and lands.
 The Númenóreans either killed them or drove them off and Enedwaith is now a desolate place and has been for ages.
 While we were traveling North, Adair asked me what happened to those lands and I told him.
 I also pointed out all the Númenórean ruins in Arnor."